yazdayy/sound-event-detection/README.md

 1. Air_horn_truck_horn, 2.
 Car_alarm, 3.
 Emergency_vehicle, 4.
 Explosion, 5.
 Gunshot_gunfire, 6.
 Siren

 ## Pre-trained models
-The pre-trained model can be found in the 'pre-trained' directory.
+The pre-trained models can be found in the 'pre-trained' directory.

 ## Run
 Instructions to run or train the system can be found in run.sh.